Zhengqbbb/cz-git/docs/cli/index.md

 <br />

-- 🤖 **OpenAI Support.** Let the AI generate your git message description.
+- 🤖 **OpenAI Support.** Let the AI generate your git commit message.
 - ⚡️ **Lightweight** : Zero Dependencies (1.5MB)
 - 🤗 **Simpler and Faster** : No plugin, No adapter, No extra steps, You can use `npx` | `npm script` | `global install`... quick start CLI in your any project
 - 😎 **Highly Customizable** : Internally contains the core of cz-git.
 Extend all the features of cz-git.
 Same behavior, Same configuration loader...
 You can customize the commit CLI according to your need